-BioSig Technologies, a company out of Minneapolis, Minnesota, touts its PURE EP technology as superior electrophysiology (EP) signal recording and processing system compared to conventional devices, and is positioned to shake-up the EP market when it is launched in 2018.
+BioSig Technologies touts its PURE EP technology as superior electrophysiology (EP) signal recording and processing system compared to conventional devices, and is positioned to shake-up the EP market when it is launched in 2018.
 An animal laboratory study utilizing the PURE EP system was recently published in the Journal of Innovations in Cardiac Rhythm Management, showcasing its ability to detect cells that cause deadly arrhythmias.
 Trials were conducted by a team of cardiologists and electrophysiologists from Mayo Clinic, Harvard’s Brigham & Women’s, and BioSig.

 A major feature of PURE EP is that it can eliminate or reduce the background noise generated by the ablation catheter.
 A significant baseline drift is seen even in high-end catheters (see figure below from the journal publication), which have unbalanced background energy that can push the signal outside the bounds of the device display.